Marc Benioff Sells 10,000 Shares of salesforce.com, inc. (NYSE:CRM) Stock

-salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 10,000 shares of salesforce.com stock in a transaction dated Thursday, March 12th.
-The shares were sold at an average price of $144.45, for a total value of $1,444,500.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff sold 10,000 shares of the stock in a transaction dated Monday, March 16th.
+The stock was sold at an average price of $131.93, for a total transaction of $1,319,300.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.

 Marc Benioff also recently made the following trade(s):